Stade de France: Architecture

-The Stade de France has a movable stand which can be retracted to uncover part of the athletics track.
+Stade de France has a movable stand which can be retracted to uncover part of the athletics track.
 The stadium was notably designed with the assistance of a software simulation of crowd in order to get an accurate observation of how it would look fully developed.
 The facility was also intended to draw interest in and develop the area of the Plaine Saint-Denis, which straddle the communes of Saint-Denis, Aubervilliers, and Saint-Ouen.
 The primary goal was to renovate the area by building new residential and tertiary sites.

-The stadium was built without any undersoil heating as noted when Ireland were due to play France in the Six Nations Tournament rugby union match of 2012, in which the game had to be canceled.
+The stadium was built without any undersoil heating as noted when Ireland were due to play France in the Six Nations Tournament rugby union match of 2012, when the game had to be canceled.

-In 2002, the International Association for Bridge and Structural Engineering (IABSE) awarded a prize recognizing the unique structure of the Stade de France commenting that the Stade de France exhibited "a construction of an attractive open architecture of the city, with an elegance and natural lightness".
+In 2002, the International Association for Bridge and Structural Engineering (IABSE) awarded a prize recognizing the unique structure of the stadium, commenting that Stade de France exhibited "a construction of an attractive open architecture of the city, with an elegance and natural lightness".

 Roof

-Construction of the Stade de France's roof cost over €45 million.
+Construction of the stadium's roof cost over €45 million.
 Its elliptical shape symbolizes the universality of sport in France.
 Its area of six hectares and weight, 13,000 tons, is considered a technical marvel by many.
 It was designed to easily protect the 80,000 spectators without covering the playing field.
 All lighting and sound, which include 550 lights and 36 blocks of 5 speakers, are housed inside to avoid obstructing visibility.
 The tinted glass in the center reduces the contrast and distributes natural light.
 It filters out red and infrared radiation, however, it allows blue and green lights, due to their necessity involving the health of the turf.

 Interior

 Stands

-The Stade de France is the biggest modular stadium in the world with three galleries.
+Stade de France is the biggest modular stadium in the world.
+With a three modules structure, the first module has 25,000 seats.

-The forum is a low mobile platform of 25,000 seats.
 It is reached by level 1.
-It may fall 15 feet to reveal all of the running track and jumping pits.
-It then retains 22,000 seats.
-The movement lasts 80 hours, 40 people 20h/24h mobilized, and carried by ten distinct elements of 700 tons each.
+It is partially retractable.
+To reveal the running track and jumping pits, the rear sections are lowered 7.1 m, then the inner sections retract 15 m into the space created, carried by ten distinct elements of 700 tons each.
+The tier then retains 22,000 seats.
+The transition takes 40 people and lasts 80 hours.

-Access to the gallery is through with 22 bridges and can be found at level 3 with a concentration of restaurants, entertainment areas, shops and central station security.
+Access to the middle tier is through 22 bridges and can be found at level 3 with a concentration of restaurants, entertainment areas, shops and central station security.

-18 staircases lead viewers to the upper gallery located at Level 6.
+Eighteen staircases lead viewers to the upper tier located at Level 6.

-The evacuation of 80,000 spectators on the porch out can occur in less than 15 minutes.
+The evacuation procedures at the Stade de France are initiated about fifteen minutes prior to closing time.
+However, the actual time it takes to fully evacuate the stadium can vary depending on the number of attendees and the specific circumstances.